gliecco/csharp-players-guide-exercises/README.md

-some of my solutions to the C# Player's Guide book challenges. the code may change as I progess.
+Some of my solutions to the C# Player's Guide book challenges.
+The code may change as I progess.